Emmyphung/emmyphung.github.io/index.md

 <center><img src="images/leader.gif"/></center>

 I also have a passion for knowledge sharing and community building.
 With a hope to share my learning journey in Data Science with others and support the VN DS community, I have founded and am managing **Data Science in Brief**, a science page and an online community that connects DS enthusiasts, learners and practitioners.
-DSinbrief is initiating an effort in connecting and strengthening the DS community in VN, which has remained a challenge to current institutes, training agencies and even big companies.
+DSinbrief is initiating an effort in connecting and strengthening the data science community in Vietnam, which has remained a challenge to current institutes, training agencies and even big companies.

-Within a year, I've grown a team of 20 young data scientists as well as hosted 2 data science conference that welcame 146 attendees (full-day event), 615 live viewers (4 online workshops across 2 days), and nearly 20 guest speakers from major tech companies like Apple, Microsoft, Google, Airbnb, Salesforce, Etsy, VinBrain, etc.
+Within a year, I've grown a team of 20 young data scientists as well as hosted 2 data science conference that welcomed 146 attendees (full-day event), 615 live viewers (4 online workshops across 2 days), and nearly 20 guest speakers from major tech companies like Apple, Microsoft, Google, Airbnb, Salesforce, Etsy, VinBrain, etc.

 Click the blue button below to hear my story!